 Table of contents

-What is a VPN on my iPhone?
+What is a VPN on an iPhone?

 Do you remember the game children play — two cans and a string?
 A VPN is similar.
 In the same way that two children can share a secret conversation in public over two cans and a string, a VPN lets two devices have a private connection over the open internet, all thanks to VPN encryption.